 ami_ols_number[ i ] specifies the number of Output Layer Sets to which the attenuation map of index i belongs.

 ami_ols_id[ i ][ j ] specifies the identifier of the Output Layer Set of index j for the attenuation map of index i.
-This identifier shall be used to select the OLS to output both the primary decoded picture and the Attenuation Map of index i.
+This identifier shall be used to select the Output Layer Set to output both the primary decoded picture and the Attenuation Map of index i.

 ami_energy_reduction_rate[ i ] indicates the expected energy saving rate when the video is displayed after applying the attenuation map sample values of the decoded auxiliary picture of index i on the sample values of the decoded picture.